yoriiis/abtasty-debugger/README.md

 ## Licence

-`ABTastyDebugger` and its documentation are licensed under the [MIT License](http://opensource.org/licenses/MIT).
+`AB Tasty Debugger` and its documentation are licensed under the [MIT License](http://opensource.org/licenses/MIT).

 Created with ♥ by [@yoriiis](http://github.com/yoriiis).